JeanMichel3000/ada-template-website/coronawiki_part.md

 </html>

-The following figure shows the relative evolution of interest in each topic in the coronawiki dataset and in each country considered here.
+The following figure shows the relative evolution of interest in several topics and in each country considered here.
 The relative evolution of interest for a given topic in a given country is defined as follows:

 <html>
 <head>